Queen Mary University of London: Undergraduate

-The college's Westfield Student Village, situated in the north-east corner of the Mile End Campus, has en-suite, self-catering housing for 1,195 students, staff and academic visitors in six contemporary buildings.
-A shop, laundrette, café bar, 200-seat restaurant and central reception (staffed 24 hours a day), and a communal area situated adjacent to the Regents canal, form part of the Village development.
+The college's Westfield Student Village, situated in the north-east corner of the Mile End Campus, has housing for 1,195 students, staff and academic visitors in six buildings.
+A shop, laundrette, café bar, 200-seat restaurant and central reception (staffed 24 hours a day), form part of the Village development.
 Rooms are arranged in flats and maisonettes housing between four and eleven students.

 Undergraduate student housing at Queen Mary includes: